anatol-ju/EAZI/README.md

 Work in progress!

 This application is running and working.
+Some bugs may still be around and will be worked on when noticed.
-It can be used to play and covers all of the game's rules, but it lacks a few features.
+The released version can be used to play and covers all of the game's rules, but it lacks a few features.
 These will be implemented one by one.
 Follow the changelog and this README to be up to date.

 ## Background